sailorproject/sailor/README.md

 ### Features
   * Luarocks setup
-  * Runs over Apache2, NginX, Mongoose, Lighttpd, Xavante and Lwan web servers
+  * Runs over Apache2 (with mod_lua), NginX (openresty), Mongoose, Lighttpd, Xavante and Lwan web servers
   * Using Windows, Mac or Linux systems
   * Compatible with MySQL, PostgreSQL, SQLite and other databases supported by the luasql library
   * MVC structure